 Info and tools for health care providers on the dangers of extreme heat, and how to properly prevent, diagnose and treat heat-related illnesses.

 The duration and frequency of extreme heat events is on the rise in Canada, and this program was designed to give health care providers training and tools to better prevent and manage heat-related illnesses.
-Work through the module; download patient and provider resources and brochures; look for our expert blog posts throughout the summer; and participate in our discussion forum.
+Work through the module and then download patient and provider resources and brochures from the resources section.

 Published in 2011, The Guidelines are designed to provide a broad overview for health care workers and to facilitate linkages on common concerns and solutions regarding extreme heat.